 However, note that this measurement-angle compensated distance is not allowed in tournaments or other competitions.
 Worry not as the Leica Pinmaster II Pro finder has the provides for turning off the ACD.

-You will also appreciate the hydrophobic AquaDura coating which makes it easy to remove dirt, dust, and fingerprints from external surface and the highly durable coating which makes the rangefinder resistant to marring or scratching.
+You will also appreciate the hydrophobic AquaDura coating which makes it easy to remove dirt, dust, and fingerprints from the external surfaces, and the highly durable coating which makes the rangefinder resistant to marring or scratching.

 - Multiple lens and prism coating which provide a clear and bright contrast images which truly reflect the field of view